sionleroux/releasestatus/README.md

  - `container`: just build the image
  - `run`: run the container (assumes it is built)
- - `clean`: removes the binaries and archive used during the process
+ - `clean`: removes the built binaries

-The container from scratch is very small, currently ~5mb, it contains only the go binary and zone info.
+The container from scratch is very small, currently ~5mb, it contains only the go binary.
 For this to work correctly the binary is built with netgo included (which has a native implementation of host lookup etc), so that it can handle network requests.
 The go build tool uses special environment variables to build for Linux amd64, suitable for running in Docker.
-Because I also want to be able to set the time zone for the container (I'd like the logging timestamps to be in Central European Time) it needs a zoneinfo archive, which is borrowed from the system's `/usr/share/zoneinfo` directory at build time.
-These are the only 2 files the container currently needs to run, and in fact, if you're fine with running it in UCT, you don't even need the zoneinfo file.
+This is the only file the container currently needs to run.

 The run target will use your environment variables (if provided) to override my default settings, and the container target can use the `TAG`